Varieties officially launched at Chelsea Flower Show

-A top clematis breeder has unveiled four new varieties, which will be launched at the 2019 RHS Chelsea Flower Show.
+A top plant breeder has unveiled four new clematis varieties, which were launched at the 2019 RHS Chelsea Flower Show.

 Thorncroft Clematis, which has 11 Chelsea gold medals to its name, has revealed the four, which can be ordered online now.